x123/kdy-iss/docs/sail-handling.md

    the foot.
 4. Keep the foot stretched and keep flaking the sail.
 5. Once the head is reached, fold the sail from the clew towards the luff.
+6. Use a webbing sail ties to hold the bundle fast.
+7. Stow the headsail in the cabin on the starboard berth.

 # Rigging the spinnaker
 TODO